Usage

 The remaining parameters are in conformance with 802.3at and

-are optional. type should be either 1 or 2, indicating which
+are optional. type should be either 1 or 2, indicating

-if the device conforms to 802.3at type 1 or 802.3at type 2.
+whether the device conforms to 802.3at type 1 or 802.3at type

-Values of source and priority are the same as for LLDP-MED
+2. Values of source and priority are the same as for LLDP-MED

 POE-MDI TLV. requested and allocated are expressed in milli-